manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 **Message Complexity**: since each round has an all-to-all message exchange, the total number of message sent after GST is $O((f+1) \times n^2) = O(n^3)$.
 We will [later](https://decentralizedthoughts.github.io/2019-08-16-byzantine-agreement-needs-quadratic-messages/) show that $O(n^2)$ is the best you can hope for (against strongly adaptive adversaries).

-*Exercise 11: Modify the protocol above to use just $O(n)$ messages per view (so total of $O(n^2)$ after GST.
+*Exercise 11: Modify the protocol above to use just $O(n)$ messages per view (so total of $O(n^2)$ after GST).
 Explain why the proof still works, in particular detail the Liveness proof and the Time complexity.
 Can you get the same bound as in Exercise 9?*